 Consumes Annotation

-(: Will only be invoked if a user supplies the specified media types :)
+(: Will only be invoked if a user supplies one of the specified media types :)

 declare